Peter Cacchione: Personal life and death

+Cacchione was a fan of the Lone Ranger radio series, going so far as to avoid speaking engagements while it was on the air.
+He married Dorothy Rosenfeld, his secretary at the Workers Ex-Servicemen's League, in May 1937.
+Together they had one son, Bernard Thomas "Bernie" Cacchione, born in July 1940.
+Bernard later graduated from Brooklyn College in 1962 and was elected vice president of Local 371 of the Social Service Employees Union, representing employees of the New York City Department of Social Services, in 1964.

 On November 6, 1947, Cacchione died of a sudden heart attack at his home in Brooklyn.
 He had returned from a council meeting earlier that day.
 His death prompted condolences from mayor William O'Dwyer, fellow councilman Eugene P. Connolly, and the Communist Party itself.
+Carl Vedro, manager of Cacchione's first three campaigns, succeeded him as chairman of the Party in Kings County.

 Succession controversy

-Under New York City law, council vacancies had to be filled by a member of the same political party as the previous officeholder, but when the Communist Party nominated Si Gerson, who had been Cacchione's campaign manager, the council refused on the grounds that the CPUSA was not legally a political party.
+Under New York City law, council vacancies had to be filled by a member of the same political party as the previous officeholder, but when the Communist Party nominated Si Gerson, former city editor of the Daily Worker, the council refused on the grounds that the Communist Party was not legally a political party.
 Instead, the seat was left vacant, and a special election was held the following year.
 Although Gerson received the nominations of the Communist and American Labor parties (earning 18,000 votes on the former ballot line and 132,000 votes on the latter), he came in third place with 15% of the vote, behind Republican Jacob P. Lefkowitz and Democrat Jack Kranis, the victor.